Mick O'Dwyer: All-Ireland defeats

-A largely facile 1–18 to 1-10 of New York secured the 1963 league title for Kerry.
+A largely facile defeat by 1–18 to 1–10 of New York secured the 1962–63 National League title for Kerry.
 It was O'Dwyer's third winners' medal in the secondary competition.
-He later added a sixth Munster SFC medal to his collection after a 1–18 to 3–7 defeat of Cork.
+He later added a sixth Munster SFC medal to his collection, after a 1–18 to 3–7 defeat of Cork.

 In the summer of 1964, O'Dwyer's career seemed at an end when he broke both his legs.
 The first break occurred during a challenge match in Sneem, when a player fell on him.
 No sooner was he out of plaster than his other leg was broken in a county league game.
-It was a mark of his tenacity that he was named at centre-forward for Kerry's All-Ireland final meeting with Galway on 27 September 1964.
+It was a mark of his tenacity that he was named at centre-forward for Kerry's All-Ireland SFC final meeting with Galway on 27 September 1964.
 The game turned into a battle between Mick O'Connell and Cyril Dunne.
-The former scored seven of Kerry's points while the latter converted nine.
+The former scored seven of Kerry's points, while the latter converted nine.
 After Galway took a four-point lead in the opening ten minutes they never looked back.
 A full-time score of 0–15 to 0–10 resulted in a defeat for O'Dwyer's side.

-After a one-year absence, O'Dwyer won a seventh Munster SFC medal in 1965 as Limerick were defeated by 2–16 to 2–7.
+After a one-year absence, O'Dwyer won a seventh Munster SFC medal in 1965, defeating Limerick by 2–16 to 2–7.
 On 26 September 1965, Kerry faced Galway in a second consecutive All-Ireland SFC final.
 Galway raced out of the starting blocks once again; however, the game was not without incident.
 Kerry's Derry O'Shea and Galway's John Donnellan were sent-off.
 Major scoring threat Mick O'Connell was curtailed; however, Kerry launched a great comeback.
-In the end the 0–12 to 0–9 score line resulted in Galway retaining the championship for the second year in-a-row.
-Following this defeat O'Dwyer decided to retire from inter-county football.
+In the end the 0–12 to 0–9 scoreline resulted in Galway retaining the championship for the second year in-a-row.
+Following this defeat, O'Dwyer decided to retire from inter-county football.